dylan-kwon/openai-codex-practice/README.md

 This project defines three flavors: `dev`, `stg`, and `prod`.
 Each flavor can be built with the debug, release or profile build types.
-Each build variant appends the flavor and build type to the application and package names.
-The resource files under `android/app/src/*/res` provide the display name for each variant.
-For example `stgRelease` is built as `openai_codex_practice-stgRelease` with the package `dylan.kwon.flutter.codex.openai_codex_practice.stg.release`.
+All build variants share the display name **Codex**.
+Package names still include the flavor and build type.
+For example the `stgRelease` variant uses the package `dylan.kwon.flutter.codex.openai_codex_practice.stg.release` while keeping the same app name.
 The `prod` flavor omits the suffix for release builds and only adds the build type for other variants.

 ### Android